amirkarimi/amirkarimi.github.io/_posts/2018-12-15-kubernetes-translation-to-aws.md

 Now let's do this with Kubernetes and AWS.
 Let's see what are the Kubernetes components closest equivalents in AWS.

 The point is that an analogy doesn't provide a deep understanding of a new concept, but it provides the foundation to speed up the learning process.
-So don't expect a conclusive 1:1 mapping from Kubernetes elements to AWS ones.
+So don't expect a conclusive 1:1 mapping from Kubernetes elements to AWS.

 <!--more-->